acarabott/ohm-konnakkol/README.md

-# Konnakol - Ohm
+# Konnakkol - Ohm

-Parsing [Konnakol](https://en.wikipedia.org/wiki/Konnakol) (south indian rhythm language) with [Ohm](https://github.com/cdglabs/ohm)
+Parsing [Konnakkol](https://en.wikipedia.org/wiki/Konnakkol) (south indian rhythm language) with [Ohm](https://github.com/cdglabs/ohm)

-The goal is to be able to play (as audio) Konnakol written on the web.
+The goal is to be able to play (as audio) Konnakkol written on the web.

 ## Future work